wehlutyk/thesis/content/3-gistr-4-results.md

 POS tags are from the Universal Dependencies tag set.
 ](images/gistr-computed/exp_3/pos-suscept-rplinsdel.png){#fig:gistr-suscept-pos width=75%}

-For the sake of conciseness, we now focus on the four lexical features that showed relevant effects in the previous chapter: word frequency, age of acquisition, Free Association clustering and number of letters, thus leaving aside number of synonyms and orthographic neighbourhood density.
-Age of acquisition and clustering are identical to the previous chapter;
-word frequency was previously computed from the data set itself, and in the present case the overall data set is much smaller.
-Instead, we relied on external word frequency ratings based on subtitles [@heuven_subtlex-uk:_2014], a source which has repeatedly beaten previous predictors of standard lexical decision times [see @heuven_subtlex-uk:_2014 for more details].
-These frequencies are provided on what the authors introduce as the Zipf scale, computed as $\log_{10}(\text{Frequency per billion words})$.
-The frequency values thus use a different source than those of the previous chapter, but their final computation only differs by an affine transformation.
-@Fig:gistr-suscept-feature-delrpl plots the feature susceptibilities to targeting and appearance.
+@Fig:gistr-suscept-feature-delrpl plots the feature susceptibilities for targeting and appearance.
-The trends for frequency, age of acquisition and clustering are consistent with previous results.
-Low frequency, high age of acquisition words tend to be very slightly more targeted, and clustering is mostly not relevant to the process.
+The trends for frequency, age of acquisition and clustering are consistent with previous results: low frequency, high age of acquisition words tend to be very slightly more targeted, and clustering is mostly not relevant to the process.
 Number of letters has a different behaviour than previously, as short words are slightly more targeted than random, beyond the effect for long words.
-It is unclear where this change of effect comes from, as it could be due to factors ranging from analysis tweaks (e.g. an update to the stopword list) to the fact that subjects could be more inclined to replace some words because of a different task context or a different set of utterances.
+At this stage it is unclear where this change of effect comes from, as it could be due to the choice of source utterances, or to the fact that subjects could be more inclined to replace some words because of a different task context (the feature variation analysis, further down, gives more insight into this change).
-All these trends are extremely subtle however (much more than in the blogspace data set), and we do not attempt to explain them any further at this point.
 @Fig:gistr-suscept-feature-insrpl shows the corresponding feature susceptibilities for appearance, where the trends for frequency and age of acquisition are reversed: more frequent, lower age of acquisition words are more susceptible to appearance.
 Low clustering and short words appear also more than random, all of which are consistent with the variation patterns observed previously, and which we confirm below.